Personal Loan Fees Explained: Your Guide

 What it is

-A fee charged when the loan is fully repaid and closed.
+A settlement fee may apply when the loan is fully repaid and the account is closed.

 Key considerations